kokonotsuba/.github/profile/readme.md

-This organization was merely created to host kokonotsuba.github.io
+This organization was created to merely host https://kokonotsuba.github.io

 Get Kokonotsuba from the main repository: https://github.com/Heyuri/kokonotsuba